rathiromil13/Info_Viz_HW1/Readme.md

 (iii) It is very useful when there are multiple variables to observe.
 (iv) Interactive plots makes it easier to understand when there are lots of data point in a variable, for example in the country data above, interactive plot will make it more readable.

+## Note:

+The code can be found in repository- HW1.ipynb